getsentry/sentry-docs/src/collections/_documentation/guides/discover/index.md

 sidebar_order: 5
 ---

-## Before We Start

-When creating a new Discover query you always start off with your raw event stream filtered by your Projects, Environments, and a time range - as you define in the top level filter.
+When creating a new Discover query you always start off with your raw event stream filtered by the Projects, Environments, and a time range - as you define in the top level filter.
 The search bar is similar to an SQL WHERE clause and provides advanced filtering based on your event tags and error data.

 The event time graph will display the result set of events over time and the total number of events.

 ## Discover Issues

 The Sentry workflow (Alert - Triage - Resolve) notifies you in real time when your application breaks, and then provides all the information and tools to triage and resolve the error.
-With Discover, users can take a more proactive approach to find those major issues that break down their apps.
-The flow would look something like this:
+With Discover, users can take a more proactive approach to find the major issues that break their apps.
+The flow can look something like this:

 1. Open _Discover_ and click on _Build a new query_

 2. From the top level filter select the projects, environments, and time span of errors you'd like to query

-3. Sentry monitors different types of events for errors, performance, and more.
-To query issues filter by `event.type:error` in the search bar.
+3. Sentry monitors different types of events for errors, performance, etc. To query issues filter by `event.type:error` in the search bar.

     ![Filter by Error type]({% asset guides/discover/004.png @path %})

-4. Edit the results table columns to show number of event, unique issues, and impacted users per project
+4. Edit the results table columns to show the number of events [`count()`], unique issues [`count_unique(issue)`], and impacted users [`count_unique(user)`] per project

     ![Issues per project]({% asset guides/discover/001.png @path %})